 Australian Market Extends Early Losses In Mid-market

-(RTTNews) - The Australian stock market is extending its early losses in mid-market trading on Tuesday, reversing the gains in the previous session, following the mixed cues from Wall Street overnight.
-The benchmark S&P/ASX 200 is falling well below the 8,850 level, with weakness in iron ore miners, financial, energy and technology stocks partially offset by gains in gold miners and stocks.
+(RTTNews) - The Australian stock market is extending its early losses in mid-market moves on Wednesday, adding to the losses in the previous session, with the benchmark S&P/ASX 200 falling well below the 8,800 level, following the broadly negative cues from Wall Street overnight, dragged by tumbling mining, energy and technology stocks.

-Traders cautiously look ahead to the Reserve Bank of Australia's interest rate decision later in the day and RBA Governor Michele Bullock's press conference.
-The RBA is widely anticipated to keep interest rates unchanged at 3.60 percent.
+Oil stocks are mostly lower.
+Santos is losing almost 1 percent and Beach energy is declining more than 2 percent, while Origin Energy is edging up 0.2 percent.
+Woodside Energy is flat.

-Among tech stocks, Afterpay owner Block is losing more than 2 percent, Appen is down almost 1 percent, Xero is edging down 0.1 percent and Zip is slipping more than 1 percent, while WiseTech Global is adding almost 2 percent.
+In the tech space, Afterpay owner Block is losing more than 2 percent, Zip is slipping more than 4 percent and Appen is sliding more than 5 percent, while Xero and WiseTech Global are declining almost 2 percent each.

-Gold miners are mostly higher.
-Northern Star resources is gaining more than 1 percent and Genesis Minerals is adding more than 2 percent, while Evolution Mining and Newmont are edging up 0.3 to 0.4 percent each.
-Resolute Mining is declining almost 4 percent.
+Among the big four banks, Westpac and ANZ Banking are edging down 0.1 percent each, while National Australia bank is gaining almost 1 percent and Commonwealth Bank is adding more than 1 percent.
+Among gold miners, Evolution Mining is declining more than 2 percent, Newmont is down more than 1 percent, Northern Star Resources is slipping almost 2 percent, Genesis Minerals is losing more than 3 percent and Resolute Mining is tumbling more than 7 percent after acknowledging that the situation in Mali "continues to be unpredictable."
+The Syama gold mine in Mali is one of Resolute's key assets.

-Among the big four banks, Commonwealth Bank is losing almost 2 percent, while National Australia Bank, ANZ Banking and Westpac are edging down 0.2 to 0.5 percent each.
+In economic news, the service sector in Australia continued to expand in October, and at a slightly faster rate, the latest survey from S&P Global revealed on Wednesday with a PMI score of 52.5.
+That's up marginally from 52.4 in September, and it moves further above the boom-or-bust line of 50 that separates expansion from contraction.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!